 Bushwalks are a great family outing for many reasons.
 Firstly, you’re outdoors so if you pick a good day for it, it can prove a stunner!
 Secondly, it gives all the family a chance to be technology free for a few hours, with no distractions and not much else to do but talk and take in the view.
 Thirdly, it gets kids (and parents) moving, so even if you don’t have a sporty kid they can still do something active.

-Here are 4 of our favourite kid friendly bushwalks in the area – and there is something for everyone!
+Here are our favourite kid friendly bushwalks in the area – and there’s something for everyone!
+Remember, plan ahead and take a phone to make sure you are on track using Google maps.

 PLATYPUS TRACK | BIDJIGAL RESERVE CASTLE HILL